-

 ?

 Unique users who have submitted at least one piece of feedback.
 Compare to total users to gauge participation breadth.e.g.
-5 of 12 beta users submitted feedback = 42% participation
+5 of 12 users submitted feedback = 42% participation

 -